 Since I'm not commenting on any of that, let's talk gardening.

 Gardeners always dislike owning up to gardens that are like an opening scene of Plants Behaving Badly.
 Whether a plant has a proclivity for 1) covert underground infiltration of its unsuspecting neighbors, 2) startlingly promiscuous self-sowing, or 3) the kind of disdain for its environment that leads to an early demise, no gardener wants to waste time and money trying to encourage everyone in the garden to get along.

 Gardening professionals know this about us, so for years we've been plied with lists of "reliable plants for the garden."
 There is plenty of information out there about shade-tolerant plants, and elsewhere recommendations for cold-tolerant plants.
-Unfortunately, we end up with an overwhelming, annoying gluts of non-specific information from many different sources, when all one really needs is a good idea for a plant to fill the hole left by poorly chosen specimen of last season (may he rest in peace).
+Unfortunately, we end up with an overwhelming, annoying glut of non-specific information from many different sources, when all one really needs is a good idea for a plant to fill the hole left by the poorly chosen specimen of last season (may it rest in peace).

 This problem is never more evident than to the New England gardener.
 Many gardens in these parts feature expanses of unwelcome shade, because yards are so often carved out of the abundant forests in the region, and remain surrounded by tall trees.
 Add to this New England's four seasons to contend with—June, July, August, and Winter—and these challenges all dogpile on top of the basic reliability that we look for in a good garden plant.

 It's a tall order to find plants that have all the qualities we want.
 Sort of like finding the right man.